monty241/docs-1/getting-started/configuration.rst

 would create a key container in Windows, whose name can be found from MSBuild diagnostic logging.

-.. note:: Once MSBuild diagnostic logging is enabled via ``/v:diag`` switch, the key container name can be found by searching for ``KeyContainerName=VS_KEY_XXXXXX`` in the output.
+.. note:: Once MSBuild diagnostic logging is enabled via ``/v:diag`` switch or using the Visual Studio menu 'Tools', 'Options', group 'Projects and Solutions' and then 'Build and Run', the key container name can be found by searching for ``KeyContainerName=VS_KEY_XXXXXX`` in the output.

 The key container name can then be used in Obfuscar configuration,